Yaachaka/C_book_solutions/Chap13_Strings/knkcch13readme.txt

 ========================================================================================
 PROGRAMMING PROJECTS

 @@@@ Project 1: knkcch13proj01:**********************************************
 Write a program that finds the “smallest” and “largest” in a series of words.
 After the user enters the words, the program will determine which words would come first and last if the words were listed in dictionary order.
-The program must stop accepting input when the user enters it four-letter word.
+The program must stop accepting input when the user enters a four-letter word.
 Assume that no word is more than 20 letters long.
 An interactive session with the program might look like this:

 	Enter word: dog